istiake5/unicorn-dashboard/README.md

     - Search feature add.
     - When delete item then show alert.
     - when create or update any item then show success message.
+    - The card borders in the UI dynamically change color based on the color of the displayed item